National Tom Sawyer Days

-National Tom Sawyer Days also known as the National Tom Sawyer Days Carnival takes place in Hannibal, Missouri every year over the July 4 weekend.
+National Tom Sawyer Days, also known as the National Tom Sawyer Days Carnival, takes place in Hannibal, Missouri every year over the July 4 weekend.
 The festival includes contests from Mark Twain novels along with a parade, fireworks and a 10 km run.

 History

-National Tom Sawyer Days is a yearly event which takes place on July 4 and it is organized by the Hannibal Jaycees in Hannibal, Missouri; it began in 1956.
-The event is held on the banks of the Mississippi river in downtown Hannibal.
+National Tom Sawyer Days is organized by the Hannibal Jaycees in Hannibal, Missouri; it began in 1956.
+The event is held on the banks of the Mississippi River in downtown Hannibal.
 Mark Twain was raised in Hannibal, Missouri, which provided the setting for his novels about Tom Sawyer and Huckleberry Finn.
-In 1959 a joint proclamation by the mayor, as well as the governors of Illinois and Missouri, moved the holiday to July 4.
-In 2022 Hannibal hosted the 67th annual National Tom Sawyer Days: the festival ran from June 18 through the Fourth of July 2022.
+In 1959, a joint proclamation by the mayor, as well as the governors of Illinois and Missouri, moved the holiday to July 4.
+In 2022, Hannibal hosted the 67th annual National Tom Sawyer Days; the festival ran from June 18 through July 4, 2022.
 The 2022 festival began on June 18 in the with two pageants in the Tanyard Gardens: Beautiful Baby and Little Mister/Miss Hannibal.

 Events

-Events at the fair include, frog jumping, fence painting, and a "Tom and Becky" look alike contest.
-Other events include a 10 km run, a fourth of July parade and fireworks.
-There is a tricycling race on East Broadway Street, running along the river.
-Contestants wear numbered paper plates on their backs.
+Events at the fair include frog jumping, fence painting, and a "Tom and Becky" look alike contest.
+Other events include a 10 km run, a Fourth of July parade, fireworks, and a tricycling race on East Broadway Street, running along the river.

-In 1993 Competitors participated in a "Mud Volleyball Tournament" while the Mississippi River was 12 feet over flood level.
-There is also a Mark Twain impersonator, wearing all white, leading a parade down Broadway.
+In 1993, competitors participated in a mud volleyball tournament while the Mississippi River was 12 feet over flood level.
+There was also a Mark Twain impersonator, wearing all white, leading a parade down Broadway.